ezfe/TimeKeeper/README.md

 The block ID can be changed if you experience conflicts.
 This is the same with all mods.

-Last updated October 14, 2013
+Last updated February 9, 2014

 ##Screenshot